Search Knowledge Base by Keyword

 By Jason Watson, CPA

-In Colorado, where you cannot opt-out but provides a good illustration, the wage base is $13,600 (for the 2021 tax year).
-If your SUTA rate was 2.1% then you would pay $286 to Colorado and $42 to the IRS for a total of $328.
+In Colorado, where you cannot opt-out but provides a good illustration, the wage base is $20,400 (for the 2023 tax year).
+If your SUTA rate was 2.1% then you would pay $428 to Colorado and $42 to the IRS for a total of $470.
 If you could opt out and did opt out, the IRS would charge you 6% of the first $7,000 or $420.
-A tiny savings, but a savings nonetheless… you just covered a 10% of your wine pairing dinner at Ski Tip Lodge in Keystone.
+A tiny savings, but a savings nonetheless (you just covered 10% of your wine pairing dinner at Ski Tip Lodge in Keystone).

-Some states, such as California, was in arrears with the Federal government on unemployment debt payments and as such the credit the IRS provides was reduced.
+Some states, such as California, were in arrears with the federal government on unemployment debt payments and as such the credit the IRS provides was reduced.
 For example, the FUTA rate is 0.6% if you pay SUTA, but for California businesses the FUTA rate is 2.7% in addition to the SUTA rate.
-California caught up on its Federal unemployment debt in 2018 thanks to the backs of resident taxpayers, and the FUTA rate will revert to 0.6%.
+California caught up on its federal unemployment debt in 2018 thanks to the backs of resident taxpayers, and the FUTA rate will revert to 0.6%.

 Note the subtle difference- full FUTA rate is 6% and the reduced rate is 0.6%.
 The simple decimal move is sneaky.